 Electrical Engineering

+core component of every engineering field and is also widely used in research.
 For instance, linear algebra is widely applied in electrical engineering to design electrical circuits.
 Boolean algebra is the basis of digital logic design, a key component of building computers.

 Civil & Mechanical Engineering